“Journal writing is a voyage to the interior.”—Christina Baldwin

 #5: Satisfy the desire for self-expression.
 We all have notable events in life.
 For instance, you received some good news about your loved one’s treatment—that they were successful!
 Writing down this event can help you relive those precious moments.
 Tell your story.

 #6: Talk to one’s self.
 You feel free to express your feelings about anything and everything in your journal.
 Did the family get on your nerves?
 Did the home health worker do his job as required?
 Are you running out of money?
-Whether good or bad, gripes and complaints, you can freely express your feelings in your journal—a helpful tool in managing your mental health.
+Whether good or bad, gripes and complaints, you can freely express your feelings in your journal—a helpful tool for managing your mental health.

 #7: Create memories.
 Capture the moments and experiences small and large with your loved one and relive these in the future.